What happens when you call OP Deactivation Service?

 By deactivating your payment instrument you have already done everything you can to secure the money on your accounts and your available credit funds.

-If your OP's user ID was also deactivated, you can no longer log into the op.fi, OP-mobile or OP Business mobile.
+If your OP's user ID was also deactivated, you can no longer log into the op.fi, OP's mobile apps.
 In that case, you need to visit a bank branch to get a new OP's user ID.
 In some branches, you need to book an appointment.
 Remember to take a valid ID card or passport with you – a driving licence is not a sufficient ID document here.

 In the case of theft, or if you notice any unknown payment transactions on your account or bill, always file a police report.
 After reporting to the police, you can file a complaint (correction request).
 A claim settlement decision will be taken only after the complaint is processed.